Druidan/RPS-Multiplayer/README.md

   - [ ] Firebase Listeners are Established:
     - [X] Establish a Listener to see that the user is connected to Firebase.
     - [X] Establish a Listener for when this user's game room's "roomFull" key changes value.
+    - [X] Establish a Listener for when this user's game room's "readyCheck" key changes value.
+    - [X] Establish a Listener for when this user's game room's "gameOn" key changes value.
+    - [X] Establish a Listener for when this user's game room's "endScreen" key changes value.

-  - [ ] The user is presented with a sign-in pop-up that includes an input field and a submit button.
+  - [X] The user is presented with a sign-in pop-up that includes an input field and a submit button.
 Nothing else can be interacted with until sign-in is completed.
 When the Submit Button is clicked...:

     - [X] We check the All Players database reference to see if any other player already has that username.
       - [ ] If another player already has that username, we notify the user and prompt them to select a new username.
       - [X] If no other player has that username, a local variable meant to hold this player's name is updated with this player's submitted name.

-      - [ ] We check to see if there are game rooms in the game rooms directory of Firebase.
+    - [X] We check to see if there are game rooms in the game rooms directory of Firebase.
+      - [X] We establish a variable called "newRoom" and set it to false.
+We will use this variable later to establish if we need a new room or not.
       - [ ] If there are game rooms, We check to see if an existing room is missing a player 1.
+(If there are no game rooms, we set "newRoom" to true)

-      - [ ] If a room is missing a player 1...
+      - [X] If a room is missing a player 1...
-        - [ ] A local variable that represents this player's game room id is updated to the room's id that is missing a player 1.
+        - [X] A local variable that represents this player's game room id is updated to the room's id that is missing a player 1.
-        - [ ] A local variable that represents their player number is set to 1.
+        - [X] A local variable that represents their player number is set to 1.
         <!-- The following Seems universal to all player creation once variables are set.
 Probably a seperate function.-->
-        - [ ] Their standard player information/profile is created.
+        - [X] Their standard player information/profile is created.
-          - [ ] This profile is pushed to Firebase All Players directory.
+          - [X] This profile is pushed to Firebase All Players directory.
-          - [ ] The push key is captured as this player's ID, and updates a local variable with this information.
+          - [X] The push key is captured as this player's ID, and updates a local variable with this information.
-          - [ ] The profile is updated with the player's ID, their player number, their player name, and their game room number.
+          - [X] The profile is updated with the player's ID, their player number, their player name, and their game room number.
-        - [ ] We check this player's game room to see if there is a player 2.
+        - [X] We check this player's game room to see if there is a player 2.
-          - [ ] If there is a player 2, set this game room's key "roomFull" to true.
+          - [X] If there is a player 2, set this game room's key "roomFull" to true.
           <!-- - [ ] If there is no player 2, set this game room's "roomFull" key to false. -->

-      - [ ] If there is no room missing a player 1, we check to see if there is a game room missing a player 2.
+      - [X] If there is no room missing a player 1, we check to see if there is a game room missing a player 2.

-      - [ ] If a room is missing a player 2...
+      - [X] If a room is missing a player 2...
-        - [ ] A local variable that represents this player's game room id is updated to the room's id that is missing a player 2.
+        - [X] A local variable that represents this player's game room id is updated to the room's id that is missing a player 2.
-        - [ ] A local variable that represents their player number is set to 2.
+        - [X] A local variable that represents their player number is set to 2.
         <!-- The following Seems universal to all player creation once variables are set.
 Probably a seperate function. -->
-        - [ ] Their standard player information/profile is created.
+        - [X] Their standard player information/profile is created.
-          - [ ] This profile is pushed to Firebase All Players directory.
+          - [X] This profile is pushed to Firebase All Players directory.
-          - [ ] The push key is captured as this player's ID, and updates a local variable with this information.
+          - [X] The push key is captured as this player's ID, and updates a local variable with this information.
-          - [ ] The profile is updated with the player's ID, their player number, their player name, and their game room number.
+          - [X] The profile is updated with the player's ID, their player number, their player name, and their game room number.
-        - [ ] We check this player's game room to see if there is a player 1. <!--We do this redundant check in case Player 1 disconnected since player 2 joined.-->
+        - [X] We check this player's game room to see if there is a player 1. <!--We do this redundant check in case Player 1 disconnected since player 2 joined.-->
-          - [ ] If there is a player 1, set this game room's "roomFull" key to true.
+          - [X] If there is a player 1, set this game room's "roomFull" key to true.
           <!-- - [ ] If there is no player 1, set this game room's "roomFull" key to false. -->

-      - [ ] If all game rooms are full...
+      - [X] If all game rooms are full (no room is missing either a player 1 or a player 2), we set newRoom to true.

+      - [X] If newRoom = true... (if false, don't do anything.)
-        - [ ] A new Game Room with all nessesary game data is created:
+        - [X] A new Game Room with all nessesary game data is created:
-          - [ ] This game room is pushed to Firebase All Game Rooms directory.
+          - [X] This game room is pushed to Firebase All Game Rooms directory.
-          - [ ] The push key is captured as this room's game room ID, and updates a local variable with this information.
+          - [X] The push key is captured as this room's game room ID, and updates a local variable with this information.
-        - [ ] A local variable that represents their player number is set to 1.
+        - [X] A local variable that represents their player number is set to 1.
         <!-- The following Seems universal to all player creation once variables are set.
 Probably a seperate function. -->
-        - [ ] Their standard player information/profile is created.
+        - [X] Their standard player information/profile is created.
-          - [ ] This profile is pushed to Firebase All Players directory.
+          - [X] This profile is pushed to Firebase All Players directory.
-          - [ ] The push key is captured as this player's ID, and updates a local variable with this information.
+          - [X] The push key is captured as this player's ID, and updates a local variable with this information.
-          - [ ] The profile is updated with the player's ID, their player number, their player name, and their game room number.
+          - [X] The profile is updated with the player's ID, their player number, their player name, and their game room number.
-        - [ ] We check this player's game room to see if there is a player 2.
+        - [X] We check this player's game room to see if there is a player 2.
         <!--We do this redundant check in case a Player 2 connected since player 1 joined the room.-->
-          - [ ] If there is a player 2, set this game room's key "roomFull" to true.
+          - [X] If there is a player 2, set this game room's key "roomFull" to true.
           <!-- - [ ] If there is no player 2, set this game room's "roomFull" key to false. -->

-  - [ ] 2.
-If a player disconnects, upon disconnecting...
+  - [ ] If a player disconnects, upon disconnecting... (remember that everything in this function lives only on the firebase database, and if I need to do something, it Hass to use the information that is stored there.
+If that information is not stored there, then I probably need to store it there.)
+    - [ ] create a reference to this players room using the game room ID in their profile information.
     - [ ] set this user's game room's player id (either 1 or 2, depending on this player's id), to an empty string. (remove any additional player specific info).
     - [ ] If both this user's game room's player 1 id and player 2 id are empty strings, remove the room.
     - [ ] set this user's room's "roomFull" key to false.
+    - [ ] If both this user's game room's player 1 id and player 2 id are empty strings, remove the room.
     - [ ] remove this player's profile.

   - [ ] 3.
 When the roomFull value changes:

     - [ ] If the value is true...
-      - [ ] Turn the game on, and call any functions nessesary to begin the game.
+      - [ ] Turn a readyCheck value in the room info to true, and set the same value locally to true.

     - [ ] If the value is false...
-      - [ ] Turn the game off, and call any functions required to hide active game elements and display any "waiting for opponent" elements.
+      - [ ] Turn readyCheck to false both on Firebase and locally.

+  - [ ] When the readyCheck value changes:
+    - [ ] If the value is true…Turn the local readyCheck value to true.
+      - [ ] Display the “Ready?”
+Screen.
+(This screen displays the username of the opponent and asks the player to click the ready button when they are ready.)
+      - [ ] Update the opponent’s name on display.
+    - [ ] If the value is false…Turn the local readyCheck value to false.
+      - [ ] Hide the Ready?
+Screen elements.